This Easy Black-Eyed Pea Salad is perfect for New Year's - but will also bring rave reviews at picnics, potlucks and family get-togethers!

 Café Tips for making this Easy Black-Eyed Pea Salad

 - This Easy Black-Eyed Pea Salad is super versatile.
 Don't like corn?
 Skip it.
 Love corn?
 Add two cans.
 Don't care for cilantro?
 Use fresh basil instead.
 Can't find a ripe mango?
 No worries, the salad will still be delicious.
 Tailor the recipe to your likes and the availability of ingredients.
 Just don't skip the black-eyed peas or you'll have to change the name.
 But hey, that's not such a bad idea.
 I like the idea of "Easy Cannellini Bean Salad", how about you?

 - If you've never purchased canned black-eyed peas you find them in the same section as the canned beans (kidney, garbanzo, Great Northern, etc.).
 Even though they're called "peas", they're actually a bean.

-- Don’t think this salad is only a New Year’s dish, it will be wonderful year round for family meals as well as large group get-togethers.
+- Don't think this salad is only a New Year's dish, it will be a wonderful year round for family meals as well as large group get-togethers.

 - The recipe makes a large batch, but leftovers will keep well.